Method of Economics Analysis

 4. Verifying the hypothesis.

-For example: there is a general principle that increase in the cost of inputs will lead to an increase in the price of relevant output (product) and this general principle is known as Cost Push Inflation.
-Now if the theme of cost push inflation is adopted for a particular product like computers or cars, the process will be known as deductive method.
+For example: The general principle states that an increase in the cost of inputs will result in an increase in the price of the relevant output (product), and this principle is known as Cost Push Inflation.
+When we adopt the theme of cost push inflation for a specific product like computers or cars, we label the process as the deductive method.

 Merits and demerits of Deductive Methods of Economic Analysis click here